-Regularly surveying users to track sentiment, and gathering feedback about how your users perceive their use of the your app, service and product is the most important thing you can be be doing.
-Keeping surveys short, and to-the-point is always a benefit, but if you’re already using data analytics, you should already have a sense of the areas of concern.
+Regularly surveying users to track sentiment, and gathering feedback about how your users perceive their use of your app, service or product is the most important thing you can be be doing.
+Keeping surveys short and to-the-point is always a benefit, but if you’re already using data analytics, you should already have a sense of the areas of concern.

 SmartSurvey has powerful features that allow an integrated approach between analytics and surveys.